FAQ

 Where do we go from here?

-The latter portion of the June 20th, 2024, pop-up discussion included an opportunity for participants to share with us where they’d like to see our dashboards go next.
+The latter portion of the June 20th, 2024, discussion included an opportunity for participants to share with us where they’d like to see our dashboards go next.
 HWC has been actively engaging partners and stakeholders since our formation in November 2023 and it remains an important part of our strategic planning into the future.

 Our team will continue to work with our advisory group, partners and dashboard users to develop a blueprint that will guide future development.
 The blueprint will connect information needs with available data sources, as well as identify gaps and opportunities to improve data capture and timeliness.
 These learnings will be a key part of the work HWC is leading to advance a pan-Canadian health workforce data strategy.